Dr Jay Prosser

 My current academic work is centred on the most popular Jewish historian of the twentieth century, Cecil Roth.
 We are lucky to hold at the University of Leeds the depository for Roth’s books and manuscripts.
 In collaboration with a number of colleagues across the University, I been given some awards which have allowed me to begin investigating both Roth and his collection, beginning with Roth’s visit to post-Holocaust Salonica.
 My plans for the future include a much-needed biography of Roth, encompassing, of course, his beloved terrier, Binx.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD English, City University of New York, Graduate School, October 1996

 - MA, English, City University of New York, Graduate School, 1992

 - BA, English, 1st Class, University of London, Westfield College, 1988

 - Modern Languages Assocation

 - Jewish Historical Society of England

-At MA level I teach criticial theory, life wriitng and creative writing.
-At undergraduate level, I teach a course on reading and writing family memoir.
+I teach creative nonfiction, critical theory, life writing and American literature.
+At BA and MA level, I teach courses on reading and writing family memoir.